Canon 40D vs G16

 It is notable that the G16 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 40D does not offer wifi capability.
+In contrast, the 40D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 40D (unlike the G16) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what is the bottom line?
 Which of the two cameras – the Canon 40D or the Canon G16 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 40D: